Remove the Buckthorn

 If you hire some help, the following tips and companies can be of assistance.

-1. Communicate clearly about what to remove.
-Make sure work zones areas are marked with flagging, and young oaks and other beneficial plants are flagged for protection.
-Make sure the person cutting knows how to identify buckthorn at various sizes.
+- Communicate clearly about what to remove.
+Make sure work zone areas are marked with flagging, and young oaks and other beneficial plants are flagged for protection.
+Make sure the person cutting knows how to identify buckthorn of various sizes.
 Mark and discuss property boundaries and areas that are off-limits for traveling across or for disposal of the cut brush.
 If additional invasives are present, a qualified contractor can identify and help with those, too.

-3. Demand exceptional handling of chemicals.
-When arranging work for our properties, we require every cut stem and stump be treated with proper herbicides within an hour.
+- Demand exceptional handling of chemicals.
+When arranging work for our properties, we require every cut stem and stump to be treated with proper herbicides within an hour.
 Otherwise, it will grow back with many stems.
 When hiring help, we also require operators to be state-licensed and follow label requirements for everything ranging from weather conditions to clean-up.
-And we require the addition of a non-toxic dye so it’s easy to see that stumps have been treated.
+And we require the addition of a non-toxic dye, so it’s easy to see that stumps have been treated.

-4. Stop in early spring.
+- Stop in early spring.
 Once the ground thaws, all cutting should stop until the following autumn.
-This protects turtles, frogs, salamanders, toads, spring flowers, nesting birds and sensitive soils.
+This protects turtles, frogs, salamanders, toads, spring flowers, nesting birds, and sensitive soils.

-5. Standard details.
-Don’t forget things like references, payment, expected date of completion and if you want to be on-site when work takes place.
+- Standard details.
+Don’t forget things like references, payment, expected date of completion, and if you want to be on-site when work takes place.

 In addition to the above tips, the following steps will help.